 DDP = [(Number of defects found before software release)/(Number of defects from internal testing + those found by customers after release)] x 100.

 Vulnerability is a performance metric that measures the extent of weaknesses in a software system prone to exploitation by a threat actor to access beyond privilege boundaries or perform unauthorized actions.
-The higher the vulnerability, the more security concerns the software has.
+The higher the vulnerability, the more SaaS security concerns.

 Actual security incidents